mihira-ai/oxcapsule/oxcapsule_install_guide.md

 3. **Connection Issues**
    - Verify network connectivity to remote servers
    - Check firewall settings
+   - Check whether your internet is behind a CGNAT or a symmetric NAT.
+If so, capsule connections will not succeed.
+We are currently looking for a solution for this issue.
    - If experiencing issues reconnecting to a machine, run `capsule cleanup`.
    Note: When logged into another machine, this command will terminate active concurrent sessions.
+     After running `capsule cleanup`, please wait 30 seconds before attempting to reconnect.

 ### Log Files